songxuexian/meta/learn/my-redis/src/connection/README.md

 # Frame

-use "\r\n" separator, and format and split.
+use "\r\n" separator the serialization orders and warp this command to Frame.

 # Parse